 MailChimp also supports your webshop by offering an e-commerce solution for sending behavioral emails to the customers.

 You might be able to send triggered emails to your customers without using a third party tool.
 This solution might seem affordable, yet you need to remember that these tools weren't built to increase your ROI by sending email, but rather for managing the purchase process.
 This software collects less data.
 Therefore, your personalization efforts can be sabotaged.
+You need to use great templates for these triggered emails.
+We have predesigned email templates that you can use in your campaigns.
+Just add your own text, images, CTAs, and it's ready to be sent out.
+You can register to access them here.

 HubSpot is a fantastic tool to track user activities and send automated emails based on behavior.